bahern82/interactive_dashboard/README.md

 The `wonLostDrew_dimension` dimension used for the WonLostDrawn piechart  is created from a derived function e.g. if the points column for a record is 3 this will be displayed on the piechart as part of the `won` portion.
 The `scoredHomeAway_dimension`and `concededHomeAway_dimension` dimensions are created from  derived functions e.g. if the home column has `false` for a record it can be part of the `away` portion for the scoredHomeAway and concededHomeAway piecharts.

 #### Stacked Bar Charts

 The three barcharts can be used to select a filter of one or more teams, selecting a team(applies a filter to the dataset) will affect number displays, piecharts and scatterplots.
 The stacked barcharts display information in terms of home and away statistics.
 The stacked barcharts were created using custom reduceSum groupings.

 #### Scatterplots

 The scatterplot charts are extremely useful for identifying how often a team has scored or conceded a certain amount of goals in the given season.
 Scatterplots are affected by selected team and piechart filters.
+The "Distribution Of Goals Conceded" has a brush feature which allows a user to select a number of games over a period of time

 ## Testing